Monday, November 23, 2020

 “Shouldn’t we get further away from here?”
 Nayleen questioned him.

-“Sairek, you and I carry him.
+Cyial stood up beside the Prince.
+“Sairek, you and I can carry him.
 Nayleen, can you carry Sairek's staff and Varhi’s sword?”
-Cyial asked.

 “Your… Your what?”
 Sairek asked.